najmus-sakib-hossain/i18n/README.md

 This will:
 1. Translate JSON messages to Spanish
 2. Generate audio files using both Google TTS and Edge TTS
-3. Save results and metadata to JSON files
+3. Save results and metadata to the `playgrounds/` folder

 ## 📚 Examples